 The Pentacam® provides you with an overall view of the anterior eye segment in a matter of seconds.
-Measurements are performed by auto-release and accompanied by a quality test, and are thus guaranteed to be fast, reproducible and delegable.
+Measurements are performed by auto-release and are accompanied by a quality test, thus guaranteed to be fast, reproducible and delegable.

 The Pentacam® comes with an extensive basic software package which can be extended according to your needs to include further optional software packages and modules.

 - Comprehensive overview

 The General Overview provides important information on the keratometry and pachymetry of the cornea in concise numerical form.
 The Scheimpflug image provides ophthalmologists and their patients with intuitive representations of opacities of the cornea or lens (cataract) or of the position of existing IOLs.
 The anterior chamber is described in terms of anterior chamber depth, volume and angle.
 When combined with IOP tonometry readings corrected for corneal thickness the General Overview permits an assessment of glaucoma risk.
 It also allows the display of all color maps.

 - Patient consultation

 The Fast Screening Report provides an intuitive guide to review the Pentacam® results.
 It is a great tool for detecting abnormalities and to quickly screen new patients.
 Normative data is gathered from published studies and stored in the Pentacam® software.
 The distribution of normal values in a population is represented by the bars shaded in gray.
 The diagrams show the distribution for normal (green) and pathological (red) eyes.
 Sources, which the evaluations are based on, are cited to provide additional information.
 In cases of irregularities, the individual displays for detailed findings appear in the interactive navigation bar.